bytenode/bytenode/README.md

 * In recent versions of Node, the `--no-flush-bytecode` must be set.
 Bytenode sets it internally, but if you encounter any issues, try to run Node with that flag: ` $ node --no-flush-bytecode server.js`.
 See [#41](https://github.com/OsamaAbbas/bytenode/issues/41).

+* Async arrow functions cause crash in Electron apps if used in render processes.
+See [#47](https://github.com/OsamaAbbas/bytenode/issues/47).

 ---

 ## Bytenode CLI